-Spotify also offers three apps — web, desktop, and mobile for Android or iOS — and they all feature an incredibly polished user interface.
-The desktop version functions like iTunes (but less cluttered), meaning most people should find navigating it straightforward and intuitive.
+Spotify also offers three apps — web, desktop, and mobile for Android or iOS — and they each feature an incredibly polished user interface.
+The desktop version functions like iTunes (but is less cluttered), meaning most people should find navigating it straightforward and intuitive.
 Searching for music via the program’s search bar produces Google-like results, auto-generating artists, songs, or albums as you type.
 On both the mobile and desktop versions, the left item bar offers easy-to-access links to saved playlists, local files, downloaded songs, and Spotify Radio stations.
 When using the Browse feature, users have access to newly released music, daily curated music news, and a discovery tab that recommends new artists and songs based on a user’s listening history.
 The company has also continued to develop its radio-style algorithm, adding a feature called Endless Artist Radio, which are personalized playlists based on your listening history that are even downloadable for offline playback.
 Recently, Spotify added an artist-blocking feature, letting you prevent specific musicians from showing up on your playlists.
 There’s no denying that Spotify offers users a more well-rounded user experience, and its solid platform and slick interface make it an even more attractive option.
 Pandora’s no slouch, but Spotify reigns supreme here.

 Location: If you’re not located in the United States, go ahead and ignore Pandora altogether — it’s only available stateside following the removal of support in Oceania territories.
 Spotify, on the other hand, is available in a vast number of countries.

 Despite having existed for nearly twice as long, Pandora simply can’t keep up with Spotify’s impressive versatility and usability.
-The recent introduction of Pandora Premium means users can finally listen to a massive collection of specific songs and albums at their pleasure, but Pandora is playing catch-up at this point, and it’s pretty far behind.
+The recent introduction of Pandora Premium means users can listen to a massive collection of specific songs and albums at their pleasure, but Pandora is playing catch-up at this point, and it’s pretty far behind.
 Spotify has better social features, better apps, and more value for your dollar.
 If you’re constantly looking to expand your musical horizons and are in love with radio-style listening, Pandora is absolutely a reasonable investment, but in general, we recommend choosing Spotify.

 Overall winner: Spotify